JoshAmpofo/JoshAmpofo/README.md

-# 👋
+### Hi there 👋

-- 👋 Hi, I’m Josh Ampofo.
+- This is where I do all things Comp.
+Bio
-- 👀 I’m interested in computational biology, python, machine learning and artificial intelligence with a focus on deep learning.
+- 👀 I’m interested in computational biology, Python, machine learning, and artificial intelligence with a focus on deep learning.
-- 💞️ I’m looking to collaborate on projects in drug discovery and development, gene therapy, computer vision and many others.
+- 💞️ I’m looking to collaborate on projects in drug discovery and development, gene therapy, computer vision, and many others.
 - 📫 How to reach me: @dev_ampofo on twitter and https://www.linkedin.com/in/joshua-ampofo-yentumi.

 <!-- PROFILE BADGES -->
 ![GitHub followers](https://img.shields.io/github/followers/JoshAmpofo?label=Followers&style=social)